antlarr/imwriter/README.md

 # imwriter

-Downloads and writes raw disk images and operating systems to usb drives The idea is to have a tool that every distribution can use to download and write usb images.
+Downloads and writes raw disk images and operating systems to usb drives.

+The idea is to have a tool that every distribution can use to download and write usb images.